 Applicants must have taken refuge in the Three Jewels at least one year ago and must not be in a long-term relationship.
 Preference will be given to applicants under 50 years old.

 Please download and fill out the application and return to

 Space is limited.
 To create a cohesive group, everyone must attend the entire program.
 Partial attendance is not possible.

-Participants will take turns cooking for the community and are expected to clean, tend the garden, transcribe Dharma talks, etc. as part of your service here.
+Participants may take turns cooking for the community and are expected to clean, tend the garden, transcribe Dharma talks, etc. as part of your service here.

 To lessen distractions, we will not engage in outside communication, just like being in retreat.
 Please leave computers and listening devices at home, and we'll keep your cell phones for safekeeping for you while you are here.

 Only emergency phone calls may be made while you are at the Abbey.
-Please do not expect to do email, listen to music, or watch television.
+Please do not expect to do email or text, listen to music, or watch television.
 We are a vegetarian community.
 Recreational drugs, alcohol, and tobacco products are not permitted.

 A monastic lifestyle enables us to focus our energies on our spiritual life and practice.
 There will be time for personal reflection, walks in the woods, and relaxing.
 You will receive personal guidance in your Dharma practice and share a monastic lifestyle with other like-minded people.
 During these weeks, we want to provide participants with a full experience of living joyfully in community according to a monastic schedule.

 Like all activities at the Abbey, no fee is requested to attend this program.
 However, in order to have the resources to be able to make it happen, we ask participants to help gather the dana (donations) to support it.
 We estimate that each person should raise or contribute about $475 USD.
 If others would like to contribute, all donations will be gratefully accepted.
 Please make checks out to Sravasti Abbey (write on the memo line on the check: Exploring Monastic Life") and send to: